Are you looking for an insider’s travel guide on Edinburgh?

 It’s the best looking British city for its age!

 We’ve been traveling consistently for 17 years and have come to rely on a few trusted websites that save us money and time when booking accommodation, flights and car rental.
 Below are our preferred partners:

-Flights Car Rental Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
+Flights Tours in Edinburgh Car Rental Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
 He also looks after the social presence of the Train Chartering Company, who run all sorts of fun events on rails and offer travel on all of the world’s greatest luxury train rides.
 You can also go hangout with Jools on Facebook and follow him on Twitter.
-Do you have any travel tips for Edinburgh?

 Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
 He also looks after the social presence of the Train Chartering Company, who run all sorts of fun events on rails and offer travel on all of the world’s greatest luxury train rides.
 You can also go hangout with Jools on Facebook and follow him on Twitter.